Addiction and regular use of pharmaceuticals, light and hard drugs among all ages and sexes, especially adolescents has become a real dilemma

-The blog post is an excerpt from chapter 2.3 of the book Audit of Humankind.
+The blog post is an excerpt from chapter 8.3 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Addiction and Abuse of Drugs Affect the Well-being of our Bodies
+Please use the Social Network links just below to share this information from The Explanation, Addiction and Abuse of Drugs Affect the Well-being of our Bodies